 Shelter-Neuter-Return: Through a partnership program with Austin Humane Society, some healthy stray cats brought to Austin Animal Center are transferred to Austin Humane Society, where they are sterilized, vaccinated and returned to the place they were found.
 Because the reclaim rate for lost cats is only 1 – 2% and the shelter operates at capacity most of the year, the SNR program is lifesaving for about 1,200 cats each year.

 Rabies Clinic Spay and Neuter: In partnership with Emancipet, the Austin Animal Center holds two rabies clinics each year.
 In addition to providing free vaccines, collar, tag and microchip, AAC funds up to 100 spay and neuter surgeries per event.

 Community Cats TNR: AAC funds feral cat sterilization and vaccines through a partnership with Austin Humane Society.

-The City of Austin hosts two free Rabies vaccination clinics each year, in different locations within the City of Austin and Travis County.
-The next clinic will be on Saturday, November 3, 2018 at Richard Moya Park from 8am - 11:30am.
-For more information click here.
+The City of Austin hosts at least two free Rabies vaccination events each year in different locations within the City of Austin and Travis County.

 Free Microchips and ID Tags

-As a Travis County Resident, you can get a free microchip and ID tag for you pet.
-If your pet is not microchipped and/or does not have an ID tag, please come down to Austin Animal Services during the hours of 11am to 7pm to get a free microchip and/or ID tag for your pet.
+As a Travis County Resident, you can get a free microchip and ID tag for your pet!
+Just come down to Austin Animal Services during the hours of 11 a.m. to 7 p.m. to get a free microchip and/or ID tag for your pet.
 A pet that is microchipped, tagged, or both has a greater chance of returning to its owner.